 EFSEC makes the draft permit and fact sheet available for public review and comment at least thirty (30) days before issuing the final permit.
-Copies of the fact sheet and draft permit for Columbia Generating Station, NPDES permit WA0025151, are available for public review and comment from insert month day, year until month day, year.
+Copies of the fact sheet and draft permit for Columbia Generating Station, NPDES permit WA0025151, were available for public review and comment from February 16, 2023 to March 18, 2023.
 For more details on preparing and filing comments about these documents, please see Appendix A - Public Involvement Information.